enqueuer-land/enqueuer/README.md

     Examples:
       $ nqr --config-file config-file.yml --verbosity error --store key=value
       $ enqueuer -c config-file.yml -a test-file.yml --add-file another-test-file.yml -b info
-      $ enqueuer -a test-file.yml
+      $ enqueuer -a test-file.yml --store someKey=true --store someOtherKey=false
+      $ nqr --protocols-description -s key=value
       $ nqr -p http
-      $ nqr -p json
+      $ nqr --formatters-description json

 ----

 #### Requisition
-This file describes the test scenario.
+This describes the test scenario.
 It tells what and how test your applications and services.
 It's a collection of [publishers](#publisher), [subscriptions](#subscription) and other [requisitions](#requisition).
 It supports multi-level test scenarios out of the box.
 [Variable replacements](#variables) are available through the entire requisition.